catseye/Robin/doc/Rationale.md

 Whether having no special forms whatsoever is advantageous in any way, or not, remains to be seen.

+One upshot is that any functionality expressible in the Robin expression language, can be passed to a macro or a function, as a parameter, or returned from a macro or function evaluation.

-One thinks it might make analysis of the code simpler — an analyzer doesn't need to know about special forms.
+One also thinks it might make analysis of the code simpler — a parser or analyzer doesn't need to account for any special forms.

 But, in practice, since everything is a macro, `eval` is called a lot, and `eval` poses a significant problem for analysis.

+But also in practice, an analysis tool will expect that the "small" library has been loaded, and that function calls will use `fun` as defined there, and thus can base their analysis on the semantics of that macro without caring about its definition, or that its definition contains `eval`.

 Module System
 -------------